dmulyalin/NORFAB/docs/services_nornir_service.md

 Additionally, Nornir Service supports various interfaces and libraries for seamless integration.
-For instance, the `cli` task can interact with devices via the Command Line Interface (CLI) using popular libraries like Netmiko, Scrapli, and NAPALM, providing flexibility for diverse network environments.
+For instance, the `cli` task can interact with devices via the SSH Command Line Interface (CLI) using popular libraries like Netmiko, Scrapli or NAPALM, providing flexibility for diverse network environments.